Winter Sale is here! Get 15% off with code SNOW15. Offer ends December 31, SHOP NOW.

 There’s also substantial evidence that curcumin can benefit those with Crohn’s disease.
 A meta-analysis reviewed the literature and trials on curcumin for CD, and found a significant increase in clinical and endoscopic remission in patients who added curcumin to their treatment.

-All in all, herbal treatments can offer a wide range of benefits to those with intestinal inflammation, but it’s important to confer with your doctor, physician, or nutritionist in terms of dosage and herbal combinations.
+All in all, herbal treatments can offer a wide range of benefits to those with intestinal inflammation.
+Still, it’s important to confer with your doctor, physician, or nutritionist in terms of dosage and herbal combinations.

 Tessa Eskin